Skip to main content

 In honor of 2017 Palladium Medal Winner Seifi Ghasemi, Société has designated a student scholar to receive the Seifi Ghasemi,/Air Products Research Fellowship.
 The winner is Jacob Robinson, a chemical engineering student at Columbia University.

-Societe Undergraduate Fellows at Columbia University Dept of Engineering 2016-2024
+Societe de Chimie Industrielle Undergraduate Fellows at Columbia U Department of Engineering 2016 - 2025

 Marc Reisch, President, Société de Chimie Industrielle (left) and Jeff Kenton, Palladium Dinner Chairman (right), present scholarship check to American Chemical Society CEO Al Horvath (center) at the 2024 International Palladium Medal Dinner.